thumbnail image

 Section image

 Begin with an early hike to Hanging Lake — a jade pool suspended above waterfalls, reached by a dramatic canyon trail.
-Back in town, reward yourself with a long soak or an aromatherapy massage, or learn about the town’s frontier history at the Hotel Colorado, once frequented by presidents and gangsters.
+Back in town, reward yourself with a long soak or an aromatherapy massage.
+Learn about the town’s frontier history at the Hotel Colorado, once frequented by presidents and gangsters.
 End the day with sunset rooftop soaking and mountain air.

 Section image